aura-nw/docs/docs/product/pyxis-safe/gettingstarted/create_a_new_safe.md

 ---
 sidebar_position: 2
-title: Creating a new Safe
+title: Create a new Safe
 ---
 After connecting your wallet, You will be able to create a new Safe with your other co-owners.